ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   Your package binding now contains the credentials that are associated with your Cloudant service instance.

-3. Check to see that the package binding that was created previously is configured with your Cloudant Bluemix service instance host and credentials.
+3. Check to see that the package binding that was created previously is configured with your Cloudant {{site.data.keyword.Bluemix_notm}} service instance host and credentials.

   ```
   wsk package get /myBluemixOrg_myBluemixSpace/Bluemix_testCloudant_Credentials-1 parameters